Comfort My People: Mental Health in Healthy Congregations

 Consultant / Coach, Comfort My People program

-The Presbytery of St. Augustine has received a $10,000 grant to fund a 12-month initiative we’re calling, “Comfort My People: Mental Health in Healthy Congregations.”
+The Presbytery of St. Augustine received a $10,000 grant to fund a 12-month initiative called “Comfort My People: Mental Health in Healthy Congregations.”

-Susan Lee, LCSW, a member of Highlands United Presbyterian Church, will serve as a consultant/coach with congregations in our Presbytery.
-Susan will be available to lead programs and intergenerational activities, provide workshops for congregational leaders, meet with resource people and identify appropriate referrals for mental health support near you.
+Susan Lee, LCSW, a member of Highlands United Presbyterian Church, serves as a consultant/coach with congregations in our presbytery.
+Susan is available to lead programs and intergenerational activities, provide workshops for congregational leaders, and meet with resource people.

 - To expand mental health awareness, understanding of mental issues and advocacy for mental health services.